amosayomide05/elevenlabs-api/README.md

 ## Requirements
 1. An API key from Eleven Labs.
 You can sign up for an API key at https://elevenlabs.io/.
 2. An Id from Eleven Labs.
+(Check here to check List of ID)
 3. A text string to convert to speech.
 4. A file name for the output audio file.